 The final prop consisted of the shoulders and neck of Goon v and the original Shawcraft skirt of Dalek Five to make the combination of Dalek v-5.
 The dome used on this prop was from a Goon and had been used on Dalek Six-ex at Tussauds.
 The pivot hole remained unmodified on this dome.

-All the Daleks were painted to match the battleship grey of Dalek One-7 (except for the upper collar and mesh which remained dark), and their newly-refurbished eyestalks had a diminished number of disc along the length.
-These were arranged in order of size.
+All the Daleks were painted to match the battleship grey of Dalek One-7 (except for the upper collar and mesh which remained dark), and their newly-refurbished eyestalks featured a new disc layout which were now arranged in order of size with the large disc at the rear and small at the front.
+Interestingly, this new disc arrangement had stemmed from a new arrangement given to Dalek Six-ex when it was refurbished for the Tussauds exhibition and was unique at that time.
 At this stage the lights of Dalek v-5 were red and orange and the lights of Dalek Six-ex were red.

 No working Dalek props were needed on location, although one FX prop was required.
 This was set to explode upon impact when pushed from the upper doors of the warehouse.

 All the scenes with the regular actors were filmed on the 12th, and during the day a photocall was setup to promote the story and upcoming season.
 Two Daleks were taken to the location especially for this, these being Dalek Six-ex and Dalek v-5.